Pedro Delgado

-Delgado and the Tour de France
+Tour de France record

 Delgado took part in the Tour de France eleven times.
 During his first participation, when he was 23, he rose to second place in the overall classification after the 17th stage, before falling back later in the event.
-From then on, Delgado was determined to achieve victory in this competition.

 In 1983, the Reynolds team participated in the Tour for the first time.
 Delgado was a young rider, and Ángel Arroyo was the star of the team.
-That year the Tour had four individual time trials (ITT), plus the prologue, and six mountainous stages, so Delgado had enough opportunities to show his talent.
-After the 17th stage Delgado was second in the overall classification, 1´08" behind Laurent Fignon, another 23-year-old rider competing in the Tour for the first time.
-Unfortunately, Delgado drank a spoilt milk shake that caused him a stomach cramp during the next stage, ending in Morzine.
+That year the Tour had four individual time trials (ITT), plus the prologue, and six mountainous stages.
+After the 17th stage Delgado was second in the overall classification, 1m08s behind Laurent Fignon, another 23-year-old rider competing in the Tour for the first time.
+However, Delgado drank a spoilt milk shake that caused him a stomach cramp during the next stage, ending in Morzine.
 He lost 25 minutes 34 seconds that day, and his first chance of winning the Tour.
-Delgado ended that Tour in 15th position, 25 minutes 44 seconds behind Fignon.
+He finished in 15th position, 25 minutes 44 seconds behind Fignon.

-It was not the only setback he had in this race.
-On the contrary, in different years he suffered the fracture of a clavicle, the death of his mother during a stage, the communication of a "positive" result in a dope test that finally proved false (but after it was filtered to the media), gastroenteritis, and a tremendous mistake that led him to lose seven minutes in the first two days of the tour of 1989.

 1987 Tour de France

-Delgado fought an epic battle with Stephen Roche during the 1987 Tour de France, that was resolved in favour of Roche only in the penultimate stage, an ITT.
+Delgado fought a long battle with Stephen Roche during the 1987 Tour de France, that was resolved in favour of Roche only in the penultimate stage, an ITT.
 The final difference was 40 seconds, at the time the second smallest difference ever recorded.
-Delgado was the third best time-trialist that year, but Roche was clearly the best, and both knew that.
-Roche told a nice anecdote about it twenty years after:
+Delgado was regarded as the third best time-trialist that year, with Roche considered the best.
+Roche later said:

-"We were on French TV after the descent into Morzine [the last mountain stage, and Delgado was still leader of the overall classification] and, off camera, he came up to me, hugged me, and said 'Bravo, you deserve the yellow jersey'."
+"We were on French TV after the descent into Morzine [the last mountain stage, after which Delgado was still leader of the overall classification] and, off camera, he came up to me, hugged me, and said 'Bravo, you deserve the yellow jersey'.
 The TV people couldn't believe it!
 He's a fabulous competitor, but he's also a great, incredibly gallant guy and I think that's another reason why that Tour was so special."